TxZer0/Web_Security_Labs/README.md

 ```

 ### Note:
-   - Solutions for the lab are provided in the exploit.md file
+   - Solutions for the lab are provided in the exploit.md file.
    - This project is for educational purpose.

 ### Contact: